Alna132/PhysioworksApp/README.md

 What was requested was a page about the clinic, treatments, a booking online page, a location page and a client form page in that order.

 ### About the clinic
-i.
-This will have info on the clinic and Physio, including qualifications and such. ii.
-There will also be a link to the clinics Facebook page, LinkedIn and, website.
+-	This will have info on the clinic and Physio, including qualifications and such.
+-	There will also be a link to the clinics Facebook page, LinkedIn and, website.
 ### About the treatments
-i.
-This page will outline the treatments that are used by the Physio including various injuries and conditions that she treats.
+-	This page will outline the treatments that are used by the Physio including various injuries and conditions that she treats.
 ### Booking online page
-i.
-Working with Rushcliff in the UK, they are the provider of the practices software, to incorporate their API to create a booking online page. ii.
-Rushcliff currently has no Apple apps so are eager to see the application completed.
+-	Working with Rushcliff in the UK, they are the provider of the practices software, to incorporate their API to create a booking online page.
+-	Rushcliff currently has no Apple apps so are eager to see the application completed.
 ### Location page
-i.
-This page will have a map, tomtom link, google map link and directions to the clinic. ii.
-There will also be contact info.
+-	This page will have a map, tomtom link, google map link and directions to the clinic.
+-	There will also be contact info.
 ### Client form page
-i.
-This will be a form for new patients to fill out some basic info before their appointment. ii.
-It will then be emailed to Sonya to put on file. iii.
-This will save time during initial consultations.
+-	This will be a form for new patients to fill out some basic info before their appointment.
+-	It will then be emailed to Sonya to put on file.
+-	This will save time during initial consultations.

 ##Scope of Work done